MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/quickstart-publish-web-service.md

 # Print response output named `answer`
 print(result$output("answer")) # 0.6418125
 ```

-In our example, we observe the same results as we did when it was locally executed.
+The results should match the results obtained when the model was run locally earlier.

->[!NOTE]
->As long as the package versions are the same on R Server as they are locally, you should get the same results.
+As long as the package versions are the same on R Server as they are locally, you should get the same results.
 You can check for differences using [a remote session "diff report"](remote-execution.md#diff).

 >[!WARNING]
 >If you get an alphanumeric error message similar to `Message: b55088c4-e563-459a-8c41-dd2c625e891d` when consuming a web service, use that string to find the full error message text in the [compute node's log file](admin-diagnostics.md#logs).

-### D. Get the Swagger-based JSON file
+## D. Get the Swagger-based JSON file

 During the authenticated session in which you published the service, you can download the Swagger-based JSON file specific to this service so that you or other authenticated users can test and consume the service.
 This Swagger-based JSON file is generated when the service was published.
 It will be downloaded to the local file system.